issamohamed/Folk-Found/README.md

 **No browser storage.** No `localStorage` or `sessionStorage` anywhere, including the ambience mute preference, which lives in memory for the session.
 Caching is KV, server-side.

-**Known data issue.** 32 of 415 entries link to Wikipedia pages that do not exist.
-See [DEAD_WIKI_LINKS.md](DEAD_WIKI_LINKS.md). `/api/wiki` falls back through a region's other creatures, so a card only disappears when every one of them is dead.